Carsen Edwards: Freshman season (2016–2017)

 Edwards made an immediate impact as a freshman at Purdue, appearing in all 35 games (21 starts) and averaging 10.3 points as well as 2.6 boards and 1.8 assists a contest.
 He was the only freshman in the Big Ten Conference to complete the 2016–17 season with at least 45 three-pointers made (49) and 35 steals (36).

 Sophomore season (2017–2018)

 Edwards scored a then career-high 40 points, shooting 11 for 19 from the field in a 93–86 win over Illinois on February 22, 2018.
 As a sophomore, Edwards averaged 18.5 points, 3.8 rebounds and 2.8 assists per game.
-He was named to the First Team All-Big Ten and led Purdue to a school-record 30-win season.
+He was named first-team All-Big Ten and led Purdue to a school-record 30-win season.
 Edwards also received national recognition, winning the Jerry West Award as the top shooting guard in the nation.
 At the end of the season he declared for the 2018 NBA draft without hiring an agent.
 After participating in that year's NBA Draft Combine, he ultimately opted to return to Purdue.